Swiss-Polar-Institute/data-management-guidance/content/file_organisation.md

 ### Directory structure

-Consider a set of higher level directories that can be used across projects.
-Working in a separate directory to raw or finalised files is good practice to avoid accidentally modifying them (see the section about [working on data](#working-on-your-data) for more information).
+Consider a set of higher level directories that can be used consistently across projects.

+Raw or finalised data files should not be worked on directly to avoid modifying them accidentally (see the section about [working on data](#working-on-your-data) for more information).
 For this reason, consider creating a work-in-progress ("wip") directory which can have different permissions and a different [backup schedule](#data-backup).

-Directories containing data may be organised according to the project and it is important to consider the [number of files in a directory](#number-of-files-in-a-directory) and [size of files](#file-size).
+Directories containing data may be organised according to the project.
+It is important to consider the [number of files in a directory](#number-of-files-in-a-directory) and [size of files](#file-size) to make them easier to work with.

 An example directory structure can be seen below.